 Saturday 13 May 2017, 7.30pm

-Some of Oxfordshire's finest singers, dancers and musicians come together for a unique, one-off evening of entertainment at the Amey Theatre.
+Some of Oxfordshire's finest singers, dancers and musicians came together for a unique, one-off evening of entertainment at the Amey Theatre.
+Download a flyer here!

 The Tim Whitehead / Pete Oxley Quartet